jgndev/posts/five-core-tech-skills-2025.md

 ## Why These 5 Core Skills Matter

-You might even be asking *why these specific 5 skills* and not something else like AI, Kubernetes or that new tool that everyone is talking about on popular Youtube channels.
+You might even be asking *why these specific 5 skills* and not something else like AI, Kubernetes or that new tool that everyone is talking about on popular YouTube channels.

-If you have a solid grasp on Linux, Networking, Containers, Python and Web Servers you will have the most important fundamentals and can go confidently and easily in any direction you want.
+If you have a solid grasp on Linux, Networking, Containers, Python and Web Servers you will also have the critical fundamentals and can go confidently and easily in any direction you want.
 These skills compliment each other so well they become a superpower when used together.

-You need at least a working knowledge of all five, but I recommend learning at least three to an advanced level.
+You need at least a working knowledge of all five, but I recommend learning two or three to an advanced level.
-For example if you were a wizard with Linux, Python and Networking and competent wth Containers and Web Servers you are set up for success in many roles in tech and can pick the thing you are most interested in with a rock solid foundation.

-Having a skill gap in these five skills is going to be expensive eventually.
-As we'll cover below, they are everywhere and usually found working together in a more complex system.
+Which two to three skills you go more in-depth with will happen either as a result of your interest in the topic or what the tech roles you are interested in prioritize.

 ## 1. Linux: The Operating System That Runs the World

 Linux powers so much of the world from servers to cloud platforms to IoT devices.
-Just about every app, service, or piece of tech that is connected to a network that you have used or heard about is running Linux or a close cousin (Unix).
+Just about every app, service, or piece of tech that is connected to a network that you have used or heard about is running Linux or a close cousin like a BSD-Unix.

 As we will talk about soon, Containers are another core skill you need to learn and Linux is *the* platform for that.

 - **Why It Matters**: Being comfortable on a Linux machine is essential.
-It feels great to go blazing fast on a Linux machine knowing exactly what is going on and what you are doing.
+The ability to go blazing fast on a Linux machine knowing exactly what is going on and what you are doing is worth the effort.
 - **Get Started**: Install [Ubuntu](https://ubuntu.com) on an old laptop, virtual machine or whatever you have available and learn how to use the system for normal things.
-As you get comfortable start learning to configure and customize it.
+As you get comfortable start learning to configure and manage it.

 ## 2. Networking: Connecting the World

 Networking is the tech that makes it all work.
-Linux and Networking go together so it makes sense to understand how all these servers running the world's tech connect and talk to each other.
+Linux and Networking go together so it makes sense to understand how all these servers running the world's tech connect and communicate with each other.

-- **Why It Matters**: A good grasp of Networking is required for most tech roles from junior roles to platform engineering wizards building clouds.
+- **Why It Matters**: A good grasp of Networking is required for most tech roles.
+From troubleshooting to designing elegant high-performance systems, skills in Networking will come up all the time.
 - **Get Started**: Use your home lab to learn how IPv4, Subnets, TCP/IP, UDP, Firewalls and DNS work.

 ## 3. Containers: The Future of Software Deployment

 Containers are a technology that is made possible by features of the Linux kernel.
-We use Containers because we can share a fully working application that behaves the same everywhere, starts in seconds (or less) and greatly simplifies deployment.
+We use Containers because we can share a fully working application that behaves the same everywhere, starts in a few seconds, and greatly simplifies deployment.

 - **Why It Matters**: Containers power many modern apps you probably use all time behind the scenes, possibly on a Kubernetes cluster.
-- **Get Started**: Install Docker, Podman or Rancher Desktop in your Homelab and learn to run *and* build containers.
+- **Get Started**: Install Docker Desktop or Rancher Desktop in your Homelab and learn to run *and* build containers.

 ## 4. Python: The Swiss Army Knife of Programming